Buckwheat Boyz

-The Buckwheat Boyz was an American novelty group founded by Marcus Bowens and Jermaine Fuller, with the later addition of J.J.
-O'Neal and Dougy Williams.
-The Buckwheat Boyz were signed by Koch Records, and recorded their first and only full-length record.
+The Buckwheat Boyz were an American novelty bass music group from Miami, Florida that were signed to Koch Records, and released one single, "Peanut Butter & Jelly", in 2001.

-The 2001 single "Peanut Butter Jelly Time", produced by Chip-Man, from this self-titled debut album became a popular internet meme after a Flash-animated music video featuring a dancing banana garnered attention online.
-The popularity of the song increased as it was featured on television series such as The Proud Family and Family Guy, and fellow Flash-animated series including Super Mario Bros.
-Z.
+"Peanut Butter & Jelly", produced by Chip-Man, became a popular internet meme after an animated music video featuring a dancing banana garnered attention online.
+The popularity of the meme gained such traction that it was referenced in Family Guy and the song itself featured in an episode of The Proud Family.

 Legacy

 Their song "Ice Cream and Cake" quickly rose in popularity after being featured in a 2009 Baskin-Robbins marketing campaign, which included a television commercial and an Ice Cream and Cake Dance Video Contest.
 In August 2009, Baskin-Robbins kicked off the contest by hosting the Guinness World Records Largest Cheerleading Dance event with Mario Lopez of Extra TV and 225 members of the Universal Cheerleaders Association (UCA), at the University of California Los Angeles.
 However, as of August 2011, the Guinness World Records archive states that the record for largest cheerleading dance was set in November 2009 by 297 participants at the University of Memphis in Memphis, Tennessee.
 It is not known whether this event was related to the Baskin-Robbins contest.

 Old Dominion University plays "Ice Cream and Cake" at home basketball games at the Ted Constant Convocation Center, and enjoys active crowd dance participation.

-The Buckwheat Boyz have also been credited for forming the basis of the popular internet meme "Peanut Butter Jelly Time".
+A parody of "Peanut Butter & Jelly" was featured in a 2024 Sonic Drive-In commercial promoting a limited-time peanut butter and bacon double cheeseburger and a peanut butter bacon shake.